cfengine/documentation/reference/components/cf-serverd.markdown

 process.
 For example, if some of the clients of a policy hub are behind a network address translator then the hub is not able to open a channel to address them directly.
-The effect is to place a
-\`collect call' with the policy hub.
+The effect is to place a 'collect call' with the policy hub.

 If this option is set, the client's `cf-serverd` will "peer" with the server daemon on a policy hub.
 This means that, `cf-serverd` on